GeunhwaJeong/haneul-new/doc/src/explore/prototypes.md

 This proof of concept build is meant to demonstrate the capabilities for game developers unlocked through Haneul.
 We look forward to seeing what the creative minds in the gaming community come up with as we unveil additional capabilities in the upcoming months.
 With each bug fixed we learned insights on what game developers look for in a SDK.
 Haneul is committed to building SDKs that are accessible for all levels of developers with varying degrees of smart contracts expertise.

-Here are examples of APIs we shared, along with the smart contracts to create and update monster (named MonStars in the prototype):
+Here are examples of APIs we shared, along with the smart contracts to create and update monster (named Monstars in the prototype):

 ### API Move call - Create Monster